 When you think of the term conductor, you think of anything that conducts electricity through something, often wires.
 Electrical wires may be made of copper or aluminum metal, both of which conducts electricity, but copper is a much better conductor than aluminum and a safer option.
 When electricity flows from one point to another through something like an electrical wire, we call this conductivity.
 The wire would then be called the conductor.

 Likewise, large conductors that transport power from utility substations to individual homes are called service conductors.
-And, of course, don't forget the service entrance wires that feed your electric meter and electric service disconnect.
+Don't forget the service entrance wires that feed your electric meter and electric service disconnect.
 From there, there are conductors that feed the electrical panel and the individual wires, called branch circuits that feed switches and outlets in your home.
-That's right, there are conductors everywhere!

 Have you ever dragged your feet across the floor and then touched someone else, only to shock them?
 That's an example of conducting electricity.
 Sometimes the static electricity is stored up in your body until you touch something grounded, like another person.